 Further searches showed Arthur's birth was registered as Hart and that his mother's maiden name was that of his elder siblings: Clarridge

-Having found the family in 1881, they were eventiually located at the same address in 1871:
+Having found the family in 1881, they were eventually located at the same address in 1871:

 Ten years later the 1901 census shows the family at the same Ennerdale Road address as in 1891, with Joseph Phillips present: he was 54 and a tobacco manufacturer, an employer, as was son Spencer, age 26.
 Lily and May were still at home (no occupations listed, presumably ladies of leisure) and Arthur, 20, was a student.

-The death of Annie Phillips was registered at Richmond in the first quarter of 1905, her age 59: this seems likely to be her.
+The death of Annie Phillips was registered at Richmond in the first quarter of 1905, her age 59.Top

 Arthur Phillips, actorThe following sighting of Arthur reveals his occupation: under the heading 'Mr F.R.
 Benson's Shakespearean Company' the Gloucester Citizen reported on 10 September 1904 that Arthur played Biondello in The Taming of the Shrew: this was a minor part but he gave 'a pleasing and appropriate rendering'.
 Miss Christie Laws capably played 'the gentle Bianca' in the same production.

 The photo shows Arthur in later life; Kent and Sussex Courier 4 February 1927, captioned "Mr Arthur Phillips who is to play 'Hamlet' with Sir Frank Benson as the Ghost".